 Day 1: Arrive in Meyrueis via either Alès or Millau, from where you are collected.
 Transfer to your three-star hotel with outdoor pool.
 Night in Meyrueis.

 Meyrueis to St Pierre

 The opening day sees you climb out of Meyrueis with fine views over the gorges de la Jonte.
 You get your first experience of walking the splendours of the expansive trails of Causse Mejean and visit some fine Caussenarde villages en route.
 A quick look at the Ecomuseum is de rigeur before striding out towards St Pierre.

-Night in St Pierre-des-Tripiers or late afternoon collection from St Pierre and transfer back to Meyrueis for second night in Meyrueis.
+Late afternoon collection from St Pierre and transfer back to Meyrueis for second night in Meyrueis.